Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 03 - Fairness in AI and ML.md

 We can use **cosine similarity** to compute the similarity between two word vectors.
 However, this notion of similarity depends on what vector representation is selected to represent the words found in your corpus.
 Given two vectors $a$ and $b$, the cosine similarity is defined as the _dot-product_ of the two vectors divided by their _length_.

+A value of 1 mans the vectors are quite similar to eachother, while -1 means they are similar but opposite.

 Word analogy problems have become one of the _standard tools for evaluating context-based word vectors_.

 ### Word Embeddings (`word2vec`)